Admission - Acceptance of a candidate for enrollment.

 Degree Student - One who has fulfilled the admissions requirements and who is pursuing an Associate Degree program.

-Department - An academic discipline which offers instruction in a particular branch of knowledge, e.g. Associate in Arts, Computer Technology, Radiologic Technology, Civil Engineering Technology, etc.
+Department - An academic discipline that offers instruction in a particular branch of knowledge, e.g. Associate in Arts, Computer Technology, Radiologic Technology, Civil Engineering Technology, etc.

 Deregister - Each registration period has specific payment deadlines for tuition and fees.
 If a student does not meet the payment deadline, the student will be removed (purged or deregistered) from the class roster for those classes.
 The fee payment deadlines apply to all students, including those on Financial Aid.